splunk/eventgen/README/Performance.md

 # Scaling, despite Python

 I'm sure had either David or I considered that we'd eventually want to scale this thing, writing it in Python wouldn't have been the first choice.
-Lets face it, Python is slow, and there's plenty of emperical evidence a quick Google away.
+Lets face it, Python is slow, and there's plenty of empirical evidence a quick Google away.
 However, Python affords us a lot of advantages in developer productivity, and it is possible to write a minimal amount of code in other environments (C/Java/etc), write the majority in Python, and get good performance.
 There's a few things we must design around, which we'll explain in detail and will lead us to a quick walkthrough of some configuration tunables we've built into Eventgen.

 ## The Global Interpreter Lock